 Maggie Sperry was one of the youngest people in the U.S. to achieve the level of Shodan, first-degree black belt in Judo.
 She is a youth Judo instructor at NMC since 1989.

 Charles St. Charles III is a nature and wildlife photographer and writer.
-His photography is displayed in private and public settings throughout the U.S., Africa, and Australia.
-He makes presentations to photography classes, environmental groups, governors, and elementary school students.
+His photography is displayed in private and public settings in the U.S., Africa, and Australia.
+He presents to photography classes, environmental groups, governors, and elementary school students.
 He works from Alaska to Asia, Canada to Hawaii, but his home is here in Michigan.

 Steve Stanton, B.S., works with IBM on the worldwide deployment of a major software tool for internal and IBM Business Partner users.
 He developed classroom training in the U.S., Canada, France, and England.